 Everybody – or nobody – wants to quit

-We are also encouragingly reminded that ‘Quitting tobacco is challenging’ and that ‘Worldwide around 780 million people say they want to quit, but only 30% of them have access to the tools that can help them do so.’
+We’re also encouragingly reminded that ‘Quitting tobacco is challenging’ and that ‘Worldwide around 780 million people say they want to quit, but only 30 per cent of them have access to the tools that can help them do so.’

 One may wonder, even for the 30 per cent who apparently do have access to the magic tools, why are they still smoking?
 And where does this nice round figure of 30 per cent come from?
 It’s a meaningless shibboleth that’s copied from one journal article or internet site to another, the origin of which, as far as I can discover, is from the British 1998 General Household Survey.
 The figure derived depends on how you ask the question, as I describe in Chapter 2, ‘Everybody Wants to Quit – Nobody Wants to Quit’, of my book Stop Smoking: Real Help at Last.